zzolo/air-supply/README.md

 ## Why

-Air Supply aims to address the need of having to bring in various data sources when making small, self-contained projects (in journalism).
-Air Supply is simply a way to bring together and make a consistent interface for lots of one-off code around getting and parsing data.
+Air Supply aims to address the need of having to bring in various data sources when making small or mid-size, self-contained projects.
+Air Supply was originally conceived while working at the Star Tribune where we often create small projects and different, non-dynamic data sources are needed for most of them.
+Air Supply is essentailly putting together and making a consistent interface for lots of one-off code around getting and parsing data that was written and used for many years.

 ### Pros